HAPPY MOTHER’S DAY!!!

 I hope you had time to relax and enjoy those you love!!!
 I also wanted to share how thankful that I am for all that you do each day to support your child as he/she grows in kindness, wisdom, and character.
 We could not do what we do at school each day without your support, encouragement, and care!!
 THANK YOU MOMS!!!

 We said goodbye to our chicks on Friday.
 It was such a cool experience to watch them progress through their life cycle.
-On Friday, we noticed their combs growing in and SO MANY feathers.
-We have some farmers coming to pick them up this week.
+On Friday, we noticed the combs growing in and SO MANY feathers.
+We have some farmers coming to pick them up in a couple of weeks.
 We will miss you chickens!!!